 2.)
 Hire an Experienced Consultant to Oversee Your Appeal

-As many first-time applicants find out on their own when applying for disability benefits through the SSA, building a complete, effective application is a complex business; it only makes sense that so, too, is appealing an initial determination made by the Social Security Administration.
+As many first-time applicants find out on their own when applying for disability benefits through the SSA, building a complete, effective application is a complex business.
+Appealing an initial determination made by the SSA can be similarly difficult.

-Fortunately, the same rules apply for filing an appeal that do for the initial application.
-Hiring an experienced, passionate and knowledgeable disability expert to help form and guide your determination appeal can make a world of difference in it’s success, and help you see your due benefits through the SSA.
-Otherwise, you merely end up putting your own needed benefits at risk.
+Fortunately, the same rules for filing the initial application also apply to filing an appeal.
+Hiring an experienced, passionate, and knowledgeable disability expert to help form and guide your determination appeal can make a world of difference in its success.

-Take our advice: don’t risk losing your appeal (as well as your initial determination) by filing alone.
-Act quickly, and contact a disability professional in your state to help you get the full benefits you deserve.
+It can be a more secure and safe route to work with a consultant, as there is less of a risk of losing your appeal (as well as your initial determination).
+Act quickly and contact a disability professional in your state to help you get the full benefits you deserve.

 3.)
 Use Periodical Medical Reviews to Your Benefit

-Another core component of the SSA’s determinations over benefits are periodic medical reviews, which are used by the administration as “check-ups,” to ensure that your condition still warrants financial support.
+Another core component of the SSA’s determinations over benefits is periodic medical reviews.
+These are used by the administration as “check-ups” to ensure that your condition still warrants financial support.
 They conduct occasional reviews designed to cease benefits to disability beneficiaries who are no longer considered to be disabled under the law.

 4.)
 Reveal Mistakes with Your Initial Determination

-If you feel your condition warrants benefits, or that your benefits have been incorrectly terminated, don’t hesitate to contact a disability expert in your area and file an appeal.
-Like anything else related to disability applications or appeals, the sooner you act, the better your chances will be of overturning your denial or termination
+The SSA is a thorough program, but they are not immune to errors or vague directions.
+Mistakes in regards to applications and SSDI appeals can happen.
+If you feel your condition was improperly assessed, there are mistakes in your paperwork, or that your benefits have been incorrectly terminated, don’t hesitate to contact a disability expert in your area and file an appeal.
+The sooner you act, the better your chances will be of overturning your denial or termination.

 You can continue to receive your benefits during the appeal period if you file a written request for payment continuation with Social Security within 10 days of the date on your termination letter.